 What to take for your toothache caused by decay

+Does your tooth ache because of decay?
 If you think your toothache is caused by decay, you should make an appointment to see your dentist.
-If caught early enough, a simple filling is enough to remove the decay and restore the tooth.
-Once decay spreads further, it may require root canal treatment or a crown – or extraction if the tooth is very badly damaged – so it’s worth getting to a dentist sooner rather than later.
+If caught early, a simple filling is enough to remove the decay and restore the tooth.
+Once decay spreads further, it may require root canal treatment or a crown – or extraction if the tooth is very badly damaged – so it's worth getting to a dentist sooner rather than later.

 If you have severe, throbbing tooth pain and you think you have an abscess, you may need to make an urgent appointment to receive emergency toothache relief and perhaps antibiotics.
 Regular painkillers might not be enough to soothe tooth infection pain.

 Note that even if bad toothache pain subsides by itself, it's still a good idea to visit a dentist.
 You may still have a tooth infection that needs to be treated before it causes an abscess.